dayalmadan/European-Option-Pricer/README.md

 ## Option Price and Greeks Example

-### The UpdatePriceAndGreeks method gives prices, deltas, gammas, thetas, and vegas of both call and put option
+### The 'UpdatePriceAndGreeks' method gives prices, deltas, gammas, thetas, and vegas of both call and put option

 double StrikePrice = 20;